sitespeedio/dashboard.sitespeed.io/README.md

 Do you want to add a new URL to test on desktop?
 Navigate to [**desktop/urls**](https://github.com/sitespeedio/dashboard.sitespeed.io/tree/master/nyc3-1/desktop/urls) and create your new file there.
 Want to add a user journey?
 Add the script in [**desktop/scripts**](https://github.com/sitespeedio/dashboard.sitespeed.io/tree/master/nyc3-1/desktop/scripts).

-Our example run tests for desktop, emulated mobile (both URLs and scripts), testing using WebPageReplay (replay) and WebPageTest (webpagetest).
+Our example run tests for [desktop](https://github.com/sitespeedio/dashboard.sitespeed.io/tree/master/nyc3-1/desktop), [emulated mobile](https://github.com/sitespeedio/dashboard.sitespeed.io/tree/master/nyc3-1/mobile) (both URLs and scripts), testing using WebPageReplay ([replay](https://github.com/sitespeedio/dashboard.sitespeed.io/tree/master/nyc3-1/replay/urls)) and WebPageTest ([webpagetest](https://github.com/sitespeedio/dashboard.sitespeed.io/tree/master/nyc3-1/webpagetest/urls).
 But you probably don't need all that so you can remove the code in the [**run.sh**](https://github.com/sitespeedio/dashboard.sitespeed.io/blob/master/run.sh) script.

 The structure looks like this: